Moving through modern-day (and midlife) gridlock

 While small wiggles from left and right may be the way to dislodge out of the gridlock, for some of us, the only way out is a bold leap of faith or doing something more drastic.
 Either way, new data points seem to be needed to spark true change.

 For those who’re feeling utterly defeated and stifled by fear of failure and making a mistake, facing a worst case or rock bottom scenario could bring fresh life, energy, and realization to a situation that was headed into a zombie-sleepwalking zone or riddled with daily conflict, heartbreak or stress.
-A new path and fertile land forged by an unexpected volcanic eruption may be the way out.
-The downside of this approach is that this eruption can be too much, disruptive or hard to handle or absorb by others who would have chosen the status quo or had no idea what was happening underground.

-Sometimes, therapy, a new environment, transformational work, connecting to like-minded souls, and/or connecting to a place of power and the spirits of the land can amplify and energize impulses that had been blocked for a long time.
-We just had a follow-up meeting with participants who’d attended Soul Renewal Taos retreat and whatever energies, subtle or big, that were stuck in gridlock got a powerful boost by the many sources of support that were activated there.
-All of us experienced a boost in growth, some, including myself a quantum leap, as new insights, energy, and emotions surfaced and were released, and the longing for movement and courage to live life more fully, gather new data points, and course-correct our lives took precedence.
+We just had a follow-up meeting with participants who’d attended my Heart & Soul Renewal retreat in Taos and whatever energies, subtle or big, that were stuck in gridlock got a powerful boost by the many sources of support that were activated there.
+All of us experienced a boost in growth and some, including myself a quantum leap, as new insights, energy, and emotions surfaced.
+The longing for movement and courage to live life more fully, gather new data points, and course-correct our lives took precedence.